Arbëresh language: History

-Between the 11th and 14th centuries, Albanian-speaking mercenaries from the areas of Albania, Epirus and now Greece, were often recruited by the Franks, Aragonese, Italians and Byzantines.
+Between the 11th and 14th centuries, Albanian-speaking mercenaries from the areas of medieval Albania, Epirus and Morea now Peloponesse, were often recruited by the Franks, Aragonese, Italians and Byzantines.

 The invasion of the Balkans by the Ottoman Turks in the 15th century caused large waves of emigration from the Balkans to southern Italy.
 In 1448, the King of Naples, Alfonso V of Aragon, asked the Albanian noble Skanderbeg to transfer to his service ethnic Albanian mercenaries.
 Led by Demetrio Reres and his two sons, these men and their families were settled in twelve villages in the Catanzaro area of Calabria.
 The following year, some of their relatives and other Albanians were settled in four villages in Sicily.
 In 1459 Ferdinand I of Naples also requested assistance from Skanderbeg.
 After victories in two battles, a second contingent of Albanians was rewarded with land east of Taranto, in Apulia, where they founded 15 villages.
 After the death of Skanderbeg (1468), resistance to the Ottomans in Albania came to an end.
 Subsequently, many Albanians fled to neighbouring countries and some settled in villages in Calabria.

 There was a constant flow of ethnic Albanians into Italy into the 16th century, and other Albanian villages were formed on Italian soil.
 The new immigrants often took up work as mercenaries with Italian armies.
 For instance, between 1500 and 1534, Albanians from central Greece were employed as mercenaries by Venice, to evacuate its colonies in the Peloponnese, as the Turks invaded.
 Afterwards these troops reinforced defences in southern Italy against the threat of Turkish invasion.
 They established self-contained communities, which enabled their distinct language and culture to flourish.
 Arbëreshë, as they became known, were often soldiers for the Kingdom of Naples and the Republic of Venice, between the 16th and 19th centuries.